glouppe/info8010-deep-learning/lecture0.md

 ## My mission

 By the end of this course, you will have acquired a solid and detailed understanding of the field of deep learning.

-You will have learned how to use and architecture deep neural networks for a wide range of probabilistic inference problems, including classification, regression, detection, generation or reinforcement learning.
+You will have learned how to use and architecture deep neural networks for a wide range of advanced probabilistic inference tasks, including supervised learning on high-dimensional and structured data, unsupervised representation learning, or conditional data generation.

-The techniques you will learn in this course apply to a wide variety of artificial intelligence problems, with plenty of applications in engineering and science.
+These techniques apply to a wide variety of artificial intelligence problems, with plenty of applications in engineering and science.

 ---